kitkatkodes/RA2411026010067_STEP_LAB_SESSION_12SEP/README.md

-# SOLID Principles in Java - Lab Session
+# SOLID Principles in Python - Lab Session

 This repository contains the refactored code and written answers for the SOLID Principles Enterprise Banking System lab assignment.